-Boy, have I been steeped in nostalgia since autumn began this year.
-I should probably attribute it to holiday stress or too much work, but I’ve been overly sentimental for the last couple of months.
-I still have yet to figure out exactly why, but I suspect it has something to do with ignoring my creative outlets.
+Boy, this have I been steeped in nostalgia since autumn began this year.
+I should probably attribute it to holiday stress or too much work, cheapest but I’ve been overly sentimental for the last couple of months.
+I still have yet to figure out exactly why, more about but I suspect it has something to do with ignoring my creative outlets.

 In mid-October, I had the chance to visit Chicago for a weekend with my college roommates.
 I swear that Chicago had a special effects team overhaul the city for our trip, because the 80-degree temperatures and golden weather were perfect.
 For most of the years I lived in the city of big shoulders, there had already been snow on the ground and a nice -15 degree windchill off the lake by mid-October.
 SO MISLEADING, CHICAGO.